pastor-methods/iigb-structure-spike/src/home/sectors/technology/us/7 we support the growth and development of entrepreneurs.md

 - more than 30 well-established accelerator programmes across the country
 - a strong network of business mentors

-Valuations of early-stage companies have increased steadily due to initiatives such as UKTI’s Global Entrepreneurs Programme (supporting inward investor entrepreneurs) and TechCityUK’s Future Fifty Programme (accelerates the growth of high-potential digital SMEs).
+Valuations of early-stage companies have increased steadily due to initiatives such as DIT’s Global Entrepreneurs Programme (supporting inward investor entrepreneurs) and TechCityUK’s Future Fifty Programme (accelerates the growth of high-potential digital SMEs).

 GP Bullhound, the tech-focused investment bank, reports that 17 of the 40 unicorn companies (tech start-ups valued at more than $1 billion) in Europe are from here.